quicwg/multipath/draft-ietf-quic-multipath.md

 loss recovery and congestion control mechanisms defined in
 {{QUIC-RECOVERY}}.

+This specification
+requires the sender to use a non-zero connection ID when opening an additional path.
 Some deployments of QUIC use zero-length connection IDs.
-When a node selects to use zero-length connection IDs, it is not possible to use different connection IDs for distinguishing packets sent to that node over different paths.
-Therefore this specification requires the sender to use a non-zero connection ID when opening an additional path.
-Similar as for path migration in {{Section 9 of QUIC-TRANSPORT}}
+However, when a node selects to use zero-length connection IDs, it is not possible to use different connection IDs for distinguishing packets sent to that node over different paths.
-an endpoint cannot threat the receipt of a packet with zero-length connection ID as an error as that would create an attack vector that would cause connection closure.
-Therefore if a packet with zero-length connection ID is received, the receiver can silently drop the packet or initiate path validation as described in
-{{using-zero-length}}.

 This proposal does not cover address discovery and management.
 Addresses and the actual decision process to setup or tear down paths are assumed